nhantrichuyenanh/win-11-ofb/README.md

 # Windows 11 Order of Business:
 > [!IMPORTANT]
 > This guide assumes you can navigate Windows using menu interfaces.
-Check [here](#afterthought) for more information on this guide.
+Check [here](#afterthought) for Q&A.

 - [I. Preparations](#i-preparations)
 - [II.
 System modifications](#ii-system-modifications)